Panic-Manic/Panic-Manic/README.md

 📄🌸 - Some doors weren’t meant to be opened. *Curiosity killed the Kat.*

-❤️🎵 - Some *love songs* are meant to be *whispered*, not sung aloud.
+❤️🎵 - Some *love songs* should only be *heard in the quiet between us*, not sung to a world that doesn't understand the melody.

-🧪🏫 - *Class 2-5* doesn’t look the same anymore.
+🧪🏫 - *Class 2-5* doesn’t look the same anymore... not since the *outbreak* turned the *hallways into a battlefield*.

-🦑🎮 - Can’t *play fair* when there’s *no fairness.*
+🦑🎮 - In a game where the stakes are life, *fairness was never an option.* Welcome to the Squid Game.

-🔪🩸 - She doesn't need an invite; *she’s already in your class.*
+🔪🩸 - She doesn’t need an invite.
+Nanno’s already *seated in the back of your class*, waiting to *expose your darkest secret.*

 ————————————————————